How to Grow Raspberries in Containers

 Even if you have an in-ground garden, I strongly recommend a containment system for your raspberry plants because they spread very quickly by underground shoots known as rhizomes.

-A large 24″ toy tub will be more than adequate for growing raspberries.
+A large 24″ toy tub will be more than adequate for growing raspberries as well as just about any other berry too.

 If you are working with a raised bed, I recommend a long and narrow 2′ wide bed because it’ll be easier to reach all the berries from both sides and it helps facilitate better airflow as well.